César González Martínez: Early life

 In his autobiography, González wrote his father described his home as "a holy place [...] where no political intrigue or matters of public life dared to enter."
 He described his father as a man that "knew how to put aside his daily chores and, inflexibly, forbade the family [from] being involved or to be the instrument of political events".
 He mentioned that he would often "slide carefully [...] between the main door and the hallway, an envelope with a sum that would remedy cruel necessity for the family of friends that could not make ends meet".

-González refers to the moral fiber of his father as "almost organic" and assures that "in applying the Law he was implacable, his North: correction, and the energy to enforce it".
+González refers to the moral fiber of his father as "almost organic" and assures that "in applying the Law he was implacable, his North: correction, and the energy to enforce it."
 The combination of a smart man, inflexible but "wanted to share with others his possessions", comes out in the proceedings of César González who is precise in his prose, meticulous in his investigations, exact in his chronicle, and lyrical in his speech.

 Education

 He attended elementary school at the Escuela Normal de Hombres de Caracas, under the teachings of Teodosio V. Sánchez and high school at Colegio Francés, Colegio Salesiano and Liceo Caracas, under the teachings of Rómulo Gallegos, today Liceo Andrés Bello.
 He graduated from Law school and obtained his Doctorate in Political Science (1929) at the Universidad Central de Venezuela.
 He was involved in the complex political movements of transitional times.

 César González had the fortune to assist as secretary to his father, Dr. Rubén González.
 He "was acquainted with his ideas, knew of his doubts, and was his companion at the moment of his political misfortune, he was present in conversations between founders of political movements that visited Minister González, and was a silent witness of General Juan Vicente Gomez's actions as Chief of State keeping an orderly archive as Minister to account even after the death of any way of proceedings or doubts."

-At 26 years old, he worked as Congressman for the State of Bolivar, with a seat at National Congress between 1929 and 1932.
+At 26 years old, he worked as a Congressman for the State of Bolivar, with a seat at National Congress between 1929 and 1932.
 He was Vice President of the Chamber of Representatives in 1931; Secretary of the Venezuela Delegation to the Assembly of the United Nations in 1932; Senator for the State of Táchira and Vice President of the Senate in 1942; Legal Consulter and Advisor to the State Treasury Department, 1941–1942; President of the Legal Bar Association, 1942; Member of the Fiscal Legislation Commission; Member of the Third Delegation of Ministers of The Americas in Río de Janeiro, 1942; Minister of the Interior, 1942–1943.